cnliving/timewriter/README.md

 # TimeWriter

-TimeWriter implements io.Writer to roll daily and comporess log file time
+TimeWriter implements io.Writer to roll daily and compress log file time

+# Version

+2020-01-12

+​    1. use independent coroutines to process

+​    1.1 the names of  daily  log file

+​    1.2 compress log file

+​    1.3  delete expired  log file

+   2.delay compressed history file for easy reading by other programs

 ## Overview